knuxify/fxtumblr/README.md

 ## Why?

 Because Tumblr embeds suck, that's why.
 If you're a Tumblr user and you keep sending funny posts to your non-Tumblr friends on places like Discord, you probably know.
 If you're the non-Tumblr friend in question (like me) then you doubly so know.
 I got so annoyed at the status quo that I made this to fix it.
-The initial version was quickly written in one day, and improvements are still being made.

 This is heavily inspired by fxtwitter.com, vxtwitter.com, twxtter/`s/i/x` and so on, but it works with Tumblr instead.